oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## Client Attestation JWT {#client-attestation-jwt}

-The following rules apply to validating the Client Attestation JWT.
-Application of additional restrictions and policy are at the discretion of the Authorization Server.
+The Client Attestation MUST be encoded as a "JSON Web Token (JWT)" according to {{RFC7519}}.

+The following content applies to the JWT Header:

+* `typ`: REQUIRED.
+The JWT type MUST be `oauth-client-attestation+jwt`.

+The following content applies to the JWT Claims Set:

-1. The JWT MUST contain an "iss" (issuer) claim that contains a unique identifier for the entity that issued the JWT.
+* `iss`: REQUIRED.
+The `iss` (subject) claim MUST contains a unique identifier for the entity that issued the JWT.
 In the absence of an application profile specifying otherwise, compliant applications MUST compare issuer values using the Simple String Comparison method defined in Section 6.2.1 of {{RFC3986}}.

-2. The JWT MUST contain a "sub" (subject) claim with a value corresponding to the "client_id" of the OAuth client.
+* `sub`: REQUIRED.
+The `sub` (subject) claim MUST specify client_id value of the OAuth Client.

-3. The JWT MUST contain an "exp" (expiration time) claim that limits the time window during which the JWT can be used.
+* `exp`: REQUIRED.
+The `exp` (expiration time) claim MUST specify the time at which the Client Attestation is considered expired by its issuer.
 The authorization server MUST reject any JWT with an expiration time that has passed, subject to allowable clock skew between systems.

-4. The JWT MUST contain an "cnf" claim conforming {{RFC7800}} that conveys the key to be used for producing the client attestation pop for client authentication with an authorization server.
+* `cnf`: REQUIRED.
+The `cnf` (confirmation) claim MUST specify a key conforming to {{RFC7800}} that is used by the Client Instance to generate the Client Attestation PoP JWT for client authentication with an authorization server.
 The key MUST be expressed using the "jwk" representation.
+* `iat`: OPTIONAL.
+The `iat` (issued at) claim MUST specify the time at which the Client Attestation was issued.

-5. The JWT MAY contain an "nbf" (not before) claim that identifies the time before which the token MUST NOT be accepted for processing.
+* `nbf`: OPTIONAL.
+The `nbf` (not before) claim MUST specify the time before which the Client Attestation MUST NOT be accepted for processing.

-6. The JWT MAY contain an "iat" (issued at) claim that identifies the time at which the JWT was issued.
+The following additional rules apply:

-7. The JWT MAY contain other claims.
+1. The JWT MAY contain other claims.

-8. The JWT MUST be digitally signed using an asymmetric cryptographic algorithm.
+2. The JWT MUST be digitally signed using an asymmetric cryptographic algorithm.
 The authorization server MUST reject the JWT if it is using a Message Authentication Code (MAC) based algorithm.
 The authorization server MUST reject JWTs with an invalid signature.

-9. The authorization server MUST reject a JWT that is not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.
+3. The authorization server MUST reject a JWT that is not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.

 The following example is the decoded header and payload of a JWT meeting the processing rules as defined above.

 ~~~
 {
+  "typ": "oauth-client-attestation+jwt"
   "alg": "ES256",
   "kid": "11"
 }